 Fluconazole is a member of the triazole family, one of the most widely used antifungal agents.
-It is an FDA-approved drug to treat vaginal candidiasis, oropharyngeal and esophageal candidiasis, Candida urinary tract infections, peritonitis, and systemic Candida infections including candidemia, disseminated candidiasis, and pneumonia, and cryptococcal meningitis, Prophylaxis is also known to decrease the incidence of candidiasis in patients undergoing bone marrow transplantation who receive cytotoxic chemotherapy and/or radiation therapy.
+It is an FDA-approved drug to treat vaginal candidiasis, oropharyngeal and esophageal candidiasis, peritonitis, and systemic Candida infections including candidemia, disseminated candidiasis, and pneumonia, and cryptococcal meningitis.
+Prophylaxis is also known to decrease the incidence of candidiasis in patients undergoing bone marrow transplantation who receive cytotoxic chemotherapy or radiation therapy.

-Recent studies have proven that fluconazole is more effective at the treatment of soft tissue and pulmonary infections compared to other azole anti-fungal treatments, particularly with infections caused by coccidioidomycosis.
+Recent studies have proven that fluconazole is more effective at the treatment of soft tissue and pulmonary infections compared to other azole antifungal treatments, mainly with infections caused by coccidioidomycosis.

-Mammalian demethylation has been found to be less sensitive to fluconazole inhibition; therefore, the usage of fluconazole helps the body in counteracting the causative agents of fungal infection.
+Mammalian demethylation is less sensitive to fluconazole inhibition; therefore, the usage of fluconazole helps the body in counteracting the causative agents of fungal infection.
 Despite this mechanism of action, triazoles are considered to be fungistatic against Candida species.

 Microbiologically, fluconazole has activity limited to yeasts and some clinical activity against the endemic fungi, Histoplasma, Blastomyces, and Coccidioides.
 Fluconazole has excellent activity against Candida species and Cryptococcus species but has less activity against C. glabrata and no activity against C. krusei.

-Fluconazole is available in both oral (suspension and tablets) and intravenous preparations.
-The pharmacokinetic properties are similar following administration by the intravenous or oral routes; the intravenous preparation is useful in patients with impairment of gastrointestinal absorption or motility.
+Fluconazole is available in both oral (suspension and tablet form) and intravenous preparations.
+The pharmacokinetic properties are similar following administration by the intravenous or oral routes; the intravenous way of administration is useful in patients with impairment of gastrointestinal absorption or motility.
 Fluconazole's absorption is unaffected by food or gastric pH.
 The bioavailability of oral fluconazole is over 90% compared with intravenous administration.
 The daily dose of fluconazole does not change based on the mode of administration.

-Fluconazole clearance is primarily by renal excretion, with approximately 80% of the administered dose appearing in the urine as unchanged drug, while it excretes about 11% of the dose in the urine as metabolites.
+Fluconazole clearance is primarily by renal excretion, with approximately 80% of the administered dose appearing in the urine as unchanged drug.
+In comparison, it excretes about 11% of the medication in the urine as metabolites.

-The half-life of the long serum is approximately 24 hours, allowing for once-daily dosing; however, the daily dose of fluconazole to treat infections other than vaginal candidiasis should be based on the organism and the response to therapy.
-Treatment should be continued until clinical parameters oshow that active fungal infection has subsided.
+The serum half-life is approximately 24 hours, allowing for once-daily dosing; however, the daily dose of fluconazole to treat infections other than vaginal candidiasis should depend on the organism and the response to therapy.
+Treatment should continue until clinical parameters show that active fungal infection has subsided.

 The doses range from 200 mg on the first day, followed by 100 mg once daily as in oropharyngeal and esophageal candidiasis, to daily doses of 50 to 200 mg in the treatment of Candida peritonitis and urinary tract infections.
 However, doses of up to 400 mg daily have been used in systemic candida infections and for the prevention of candidiasis in patients undergoing a bone marrow transplantation.

-The recommended dosage for treating acute cryptococcal meningitis is 400 mg on the first day, followed by 200 mg once daily, with a duration of initial therapy is ten to12 weeks after the cerebrospinal fluid becomes culture negative.
-Suppression dose of 200 mg once daily is recommended in patients with AIDS.
+The recommended dosage for treating acute cryptococcal meningitis is 400 mg on the first day, followed by 200 mg once daily, with a duration of initial therapy is ten to 12 weeks after the cerebrospinal fluid becomes culture negative.
+A suppression dose of 200 mg once daily is recommended in patients with AIDS.

-Higher daily doses of 600-100 mg have been used in treating some endemic fungal infection like coccidioidomycosis especially in disseminated disease for a duration of months or even years.
+Higher daily doses of 600 to 100 mg have been necessary for treating some endemic fungal infections like coccidioidomycosis, especially in disseminated disease.

-Although the use of fluconazole is well tolerated among patients, gastrointestinal symptoms are most frequently reported.
+Although most patients tolerate the use of fluconazole well, gastrointestinal symptoms are a frequently reported adverse event.
 These can include but are not limited to nausea, abdominal pain, vomiting, and diarrhea, especially in children.

 Other adverse effects may include anaphylaxis, hepatotoxicity, asthenia, myalgia, fatigue, fever, malaise, QT prolongation, torsade des pointes, seizures, dizziness, vertigo, insomnia, paresthesia, somnolence, tremor, leukopenia including neutropenia and agranulocytosis, thrombocytopenia, hypercholesterolemia, hypertriglyceridemia, hypokalemia, cholestasis, dry mouth, dyspepsia, taste perversion, acute exanthematous pustulosis, drug eruption, excessive sweating, exfoliative skin disorders such as Stevens-Johnson syndrome and toxic epidermal necrolysis, alopecia and chapped lips.